rmkubik/rmk-gatsby/src/posts/drafts/eslint-internal-state.md

 ## A Tutorial to Get Started

-If you're unfamiliar with writing ESLint rules, [this tutorial got me up to speed](https://blog.webiny.com/create-custom-eslint-rules-in-2-minutes-e3d41cb6a9a0) on publishing a very simple custom ESLint rule.
+If you're unfamiliar with writing small, custom ESLint rules [this tutorial got me up to speed](https://blog.webiny.com/create-custom-eslint-rules-in-2-minutes-e3d41cb6a9a0).
 The next two sections will review some of the content covered in that tutorial.
-However, my article will not cover the integrating of the rule into a project like the linked tutorial does.
+However, my article will not cover the integration of the rule into a project.
+Please see the previously linked tutorial for information on that.
 After we review what an ESLint rule is, we'll look at implementing more a more complex one.

 ## Abstract Syntax Trees

-ESLint is powered by a concept known as the [Abstract Syntax Tree (AST)](https://astsareawesome.com/#introducing-the-ast).
+ESLint relies on a concept called the [Abstract Syntax Tree (AST)](https://astsareawesome.com/#introducing-the-ast).
 The AST is a data structure that describes the parsed state of a section of code.
-It's made up of a series of nodes that each can have various child nodes.
-It is similar in structure to the [DOM (Document Object Model)](https://en.wikipedia.org/wiki/Document_Object_Model).
+It's made up of a series of nodes, each of which have various child nodes.
+This is a similar structure to the [DOM (Document Object Model)](https://en.wikipedia.org/wiki/Document_Object_Model).

-Like the DOM has nodes of various types that describe an HTML page(`div`, `p`, `body`, etc), the AST nodes have types as well.
-Instead of a web document, these types describe sections of code and include things like `Literal`, `FunctionDeclaration`, and `IfStatement`.
+Like the DOM has nodes of various types that describe an HTML page (`div`, `p`, `body`, etc), the AST nodes have types as well.
+Instead of a web document, AST nodes describe sections of code.
+This includes types like `Literal`, `FunctionDeclaration`, and `IfStatement`.

 Each of these node types has a specific set of properties to which it must conform.
-You can find these types defined in the [ast-types library on Github](https://github.com/benjamn/ast-types/blob/master/def/core.ts).
-These entries are desecribed programatically using a syntax like below:
+You can find these types defined in the the [ast-types library on Github](https://github.com/benjamn/ast-types/blob/master/def/core.ts).
+The library describes these types using a syntax like below:

 ```js
 def("Statement").bases("Node");